Climate change risk and your investments

 As part of the Schroders Group, we support or are actively involved in the following climate-related initiatives:

-Sustainable Investment Specialist
+Portfolio Director and Sustainable Investment Specialist

 Emilie joined Schroders in 2011 and currently works as an Associate Portfolio Manager within the Charities team.
 Emilie is responsible for managing both segregated and pooled portfolios under discretionary, advisory and execution only mandates.
 Alongside managing client portfolios, Emilie sits on the Ethical Investment Committee.
 Emilie holds the CISI Chartered Wealth Manager Diploma and the CISI IAD Securities and IMC qualifications.
 She studied business and management at University of Chichester.